sumit6597/Document-Search-Web-Application/DocFinder.ai/Readme.md

 # Text Processing and MySQL Data Visualization

-This project involves processing a dataset, storing it in a MySQL database, and searching the documnet from the database using a web application.
+This project is about creating a document search from a database, which involves processing a dataset, storing it in a MySQL database, and searching the document from the database using a web application.
 Follow the steps below to set up and run the project.

 ## Step 1: Extracting and Preparing the Dataset

-1. Clone this repository to your local machine.
+1. Clone this repository on your local machine.
 2. Open a terminal and navigate to the project directory.
 3. Execute the Python script `TextProcessing.py` to extract and convert the dataset into the proper format.